karantyagi/inverted_indexer/README.txt

 - Open Terminal
 - Navigate to Karan_Tyagi_HW3\code
-- Run the following command:
+- Use the jar provided by running:

-$ java -cp ir.jar parser.Parser "<sourceDirectoryPath>" "<outputDirectoryPath>" "<parsingOption>"
+$ java -cp hw3-1.0-SNAPSHOT-jar-with-dependencies.jar parser.Parser "<sourceDirectoryPath>" "<outputDirectoryPath>" "<parsingOption>"

 - source directory path should be valid and directory should have only text files
 - output directory should be empty